 She also filled in as a school teacher at the Mennonite church and previously taught in North Texas.

-Sarah Krause (San Juan County Sheriff's Office, NM)
+Sasha Krause (San Juan County Sheriff's Office, NM)

 Krause's body was found Feb.
 24 along a forest road just outside Flagstaff with head injuries and in the same clothing she was wearing when she disappeared weeks earlier, authorities said.